 Eucalyptus Steam Room

-This room is designed to soothe aching muscles and joints whilst improving circulation.
-The essential oil aroma of eucalyptus is meant to offer well-being, leave you feeling rested and improve your respiratory system.
-Allow around 15 minutes for this experience.
+This room was designed to soothe aching muscles and joints whilst improving circulation.
+The essential oil aroma of eucalyptus was meant to offer well-being, leave you feeling rested and improve your respiratory system.

 spa-pool01